Testicular self-examination: Education and promotion

 Educational interventions that teach men about and how to perform testicular self-examination have been shown to improve men's knowledge and beliefs surrounding TSEs and testicular health.
 Educational programs using brochures, videos, online-based lessons, and other methods have improved men's self-efficacy in performing the exam and increased recognized benefits of the exam.
 Other successful interventions have included motivational videos and virtual reality (VR).
-These interventions have been shown to increase the likelihood of performing these self-checks and have also increased men's testicular knowledge.
+These interventions have been shown to increase the likelihood of performing these self-checks and have also increased men's testicular health knowledge.
 Programs that are delivered by medical professionals such as nurses or physicians are considered to be the most effective for improving awareness and knowledge.

 Complementary approaches using humor-based public health messages have also been explored to make discussions of men's health less stigmatized and more approachable.
 These public health messages tend to use puns or sexual innuendos (i.e. "Touch Yourself Tonight").
 Evidence shows that humor-based public service announcements about TSEs can reduce anxiety and stigma, and increase motivation towards performing these self checks.
 Researchers do note that the humor must be audience appropriate in order to effectively reach a wide variety of men.
 Sexualized or stereotypical humor may isolate some men, whereas lighter humor that avoids sexualized or stereotypical rhetoric can enhance promotion and awareness.